 On average, it takes first responders five to ten minutes to arrive on the scene.
 A lot can happen in that time.
 In certain situations, like when someone is choking or having an allergic reaction, it might even be too late.

 Knowing basic first aid skills can save someone's life.
-That’s why we wanted to share some organizations in Southern California specifically helping teach these skills:
+That’s why we wanted to share some organizations specifically helping teach these skills:

-This program specializes in what to do in case of a major disaster (such as an earthquake, which California has many of yearly), as well as teaching some other basic skills such as AED and CPR training.
+This program specializes in what to do in case of a major disaster (such as an earthquake), as well as teaching some other basic skills such as AED and CPR training.
 CERT discusses how in a major disaster, first responders go to the most critical areas first and will not be able to help every person at once.
 They give a reminder that it is up to you to be prepared to help yourself, your family, and your neighbors.
 They train individuals for free at weekly classes.
 This program also invites you to meet other graduates of the program in your community, so that you can stay connected and learn together!

 Learning emergency response skills is a crucial part of being prepared, but another important aspect is making sure you are financially prepared.
 As part of National Preparedness Month, we’ve been helping you learn to do this with tips on building your savings.
 To learn more about what it means to be financially free, check out our blog here.